NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 == Upgrade Notice ==

 = 1.1.1 =
 This update fixes problems some users reported when using the Firefox browser to modify the booking schedule.
 This required an update to a library that is shared with another plugin, Food and Drink Menu.
 If you are using that plugin, please update that one as well or you may get some odd behavior.
+(Thanks to sangwh and bforsoft for reporting the issue.)

 = 1.1 =
 This update improves internationalization (i8n) by attempting to determine the appropriate language for the booking form datepicker from your WordPress settings.
 It also adds a setting to pick a language manually from a list of supported languages.
 This update also adds options to block late bookings at least 4 hours or 1 day in advance.
 Thanks to Remco and Roland for their early feedback.